smartcontractkit/documentation/docs/getting-started/intermediates-tutorial.md

 ### `rollDice` function

-The `rollDice` function will complete the following tasks:
+The `rollDice` function completes these tasks:

-1. Check if the roller has already rolled since each roller can only ever be assigned to a single house.
+1. Checks whether the roller has already rolled because each roller can only ever be assigned to a single house.
-1. Request randomness by calling the VRF coordinator.
+1. Requests randomness by calling the VRF coordinator.
-1. Store the `requestId` and roller address.
+1. Stores the `requestId` and roller address.
-1. Emit an event to signal that the dice is rolling.
+1. Emits an event to signal that the dice is rolling.

-You must add a `ROLL_IN_PROGRESS` constant to signify that the dice has been rolled but the result is not yet returned.
-Also add a `DiceRolled` event to the contract.
+You must add a `ROLL_IN_PROGRESS` constant to signify that the dice has been rolled, but the result is not yet returned.
+Also, add a `DiceRolled` event to the contract.

 Only the owner of the contract can execute the `rollDice` function.